HackMaester/text-to-sign-language/README.md

 2. From the terminal, run the python file using the command "python manage.py runserver ####" (#### optional port number).
 3. From the terminal, it shows localhost address (looks like this "server at http://127.0.0.1:8000/") run on browser.
 4. Sign up and start exploring.
-5. Click on mic button to record speech.
-6. Speech is going to processed and respective animated outputs are shown accordingly and it also support entered text manually.